11 killed, including 2 children, in Montenegro gun attack, report state media – KION546

 A witness told RTCG that the shooter “indiscriminately shot people as he walked through the street.”

-Authorities say they have identified the attacker — said to be a 34-year-old man — whose rampage was brought to an end when he was shot dead by a civilian.
+Authorities say they have identified the attacker — said to be a 34-year-old man — and that his rampage was brought to an end when he was shot dead by a civilian.

 The head of Clinical Center of Montenegro Ljiljana Radulovic said that three of the injured victims are in the hospital in a critical condition.